 Unknown to Gen. King, an order attributed to Gen. Masaharu Homma – but in all likelihood from one of his subordinates – had been given.
 It stated, “Every troop which fought against our army on Bataan should be wiped out thoroughly, whether he surrendered or not, and any American captive who is unable to continue marching all the way to the concentration camp should be put to death in the area of 200 meters off the road.”

 A Company was ordered to assemble in the jungle about three blocks from their disabled tanks.
 The members of the company divided the rations they had and also the pesos from the company’s treasury.
-Then they waited a few hours before the Japanese to make contact.
+Then they waited a few hours before the Japanese made contact.
 The Japanese came down a small tail and it was noted that several of them had red faces as if they had fevers.
 When one Japanese soldier fell over, the others beat him until he got up and stood on his own.
 This was the first sign that being a Japanese Prisoner of War was not going to be a pleasant experience.

 The members of the company were marched to the main north-south road where they were searched and stripped of watches, rings, wallets, and anything else the Japanese wanted.
 They next were made to form detachments of 100 men and made to march.
 They had started what they simply called “the march.”

-Ken – on the second day on the march – found himself with Jim McComas, Walter Straka, Sidney Saign, and Byron Veillette.
+Ken – on the second day of the march – found himself with Jim McComas, Walter Straka, Sidney Saign, and Byron Veillette.
 They all agreed to keep an eye out for each other and help any one of them who needed help.
-Not long after this, Jim McComas had an attack of malaria and shook with the chills.
+Not long after this, Jim McComas had an attack of malaria and shook with chills.
 The other four men took turns helping him walk which tired them since he was 200 pounds and 6′ 3″.

 After 2½ to 3 hours, the four men had a talk.
 They were exhausted and could not continue to carry him.
 Jim even suggested that they drop him off in a ditch.
 The men refused to do this because they had already seen other POWs bayoneted and shot.
 Jim insisted that they leave him behind.
 The other men finally agreed with him that if they continued to try to carry him, they would all die.
 He said to them, “You must let me pick the spot.”
 When he called it, they dropped him in the ditch.
 After they dropped him, the four men did not look back or talk to each other for the rest of the day.